ElToberino/Tobers_Timeswitch/README.md

 * restart device
 * erase WiFi credentials
 * access to Master Function controlling multiple time switches
-* access to Over the Air Update (OTA) via web interface
+* access to Over the Air Update (OTA) via web interface<br>
+Note: On devices with only 1MB flash memory OTA can only be made uploading "minimal_OTA" as an intermediate step.
 * access to file administration
 * acces to Log-Site logging latest ten NTP-Server-Calls<br>
 <br><br>